How PFE (Pfizer) Makes Money in 2025: A Deep-Dive With Income Statement

 Net Income

-• Pfizer converts a significant portion of sales into profit due to its scale, efficient operations, and strong pricing power in core markets.
+• Pfizer converts a significant portion of sales into profit due to its scale, pricing power, and focus on high-margin therapeutics.

 What Drives Pfizer's Money Machine?

-• Global Pharmaceuticals: 97.6% of revenue, driven by blockbuster drugs in oncology, vaccines, and immunology.
+• Global Pharmaceuticals: 97.9% of revenue — Driven by blockbuster drugs, vaccines, and specialty medicines.

 Visualizing Pfizer's Financial Flows